henryhsue/top_colors/README.md

 # Henry's Notes:

-## Initial Thoughts:
+## Initial Thoughts and Assumptions:

-need to handle a billion URLs
-    -> must throttle to prevent resource contention (limited memory, file descriptors, network bottlenecks, etc...)
+Need to handle a billion URLs.
+Must throttle to prevent resource depletion (limited memory, file descriptors, network bottlenecks, etc...)

-Focus
-    focus on speed with limited resources
-    Zaneta: do not focus on algorithms, but rather how to deal with problem at scale
-CPU: can be multicore or hyperthreaded.
+Focus: on speed with limited resources (1CPU/512MB RAM).
+However, CPU can be multicore or hyperthreaded.

-If problem allows for multiple 1CPU/512MB RAM machines, then we can break apart problem into separate distributed components with multiple worker instances. e.g I do a producer -> consumer pipeline, but the producers and consumers and queue could all be separate applications, each with 1CPU/512MB RAM.
+If problem allowed for *multiple* 1CPU/512MB RAM machines, then we can break apart problem into separate distributed components with multiple worker instances. e.g I do a producer -> consumer pipeline, but the producers and consumers and queue could all be separate applications, each with 1CPU/512MB RAM.
 I assume the problem is not asking for this type of solution.